 Some rooms never seem to benefit from the existing air system, feeling too cold or warm despite your thermostat’s settings.
 A ductless mini-split might be a good solution in these circumstances because of their independent thermostats and minimally invasive installation.

 Interested in ductless mini-split systems and want to set up a consultation?
-Call One Source Heating and Cooling today at 205-209-4246.
+Call One Source Heating, Cooling & Electrical today at (205) 509-1929.

 Image provided by Shutterstock